osmium-org/osmium/src/md/api/loadout-query.md

 Get a list of loadouts matching a given query.
 JSON equivalent of the browse/search pages.
 May return account, corporation or alliance-only loadouts if the request is made from a logged-in session.
-Will never return hidden lodaouts.
+Will not return hidden loadouts, unless you are the owner and the request is made from a logged-in session.

 ## Parameters